contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-Our request payload assigns a value to each Content Type field:
+Our request payload assigns a value to each content type field:

 ~~~ json
 {